 Cute, clean, and colorful, Village Tree House is the perfect place for your little one to strengthen their gross motor skills while having fun.
 Featuring a rock wall, rope swing, Pikler triangle, and more, kids enjoy this simple yet stimulating play space.

 Passaic County Indoor Play Spaces

 Rack 'N Roll – Passaic

-This family entertainment center will occupy kids of all ages (and their parents) with more than 100 video games, foosball, kiddie rides, air hockey, basketball, billiards, and more.
+This family entertainment center occupies kids of all ages (and their parents) with more than 100 video games, foosball, kiddie rides, air hockey, basketball, billiards, and more.

 Rockin’ Jump – Wayne

-With wall-to-wall trampolines, a vertical climbing wall, dodgeball courts, basketball hoops, and foam cube pit, kids will burn off some serious energy here!
+With wall-to-wall trampolines, a vertical climbing wall, dodgeball courts, basketball hoops, and a foam cube pit, kids burn off some serious energy at Rockin' Jump!

 Unless noted, photos courtesy of the venues.

 This post was originally published in 2016 and has been updated since.